-Secondary pedestrian and cyclist connections are provided to Victoria Road and Anzac Bridge and Victoria Road access in the southwest of the precinct, via an underpass below Anzac Bridge to connect to Rozelle Bay, to Glebe Island as a secondary connection and to Mullens Street via a dedicated cycle path and footpath.
+Secondary pedestrian and cyclist connections are provided to Victoria Road, Anzac Bridge and Victoria Road in the southwest of the precinct.
+These will be via an underpass below Anzac Bridge to connect to Rozelle Bay, to Glebe Island as a secondary connection, and to Mullens Street via a dedicated cycle path and footpath.